Top 10 Reasons to Keep Your Dog (or Cat) on Leash When Hiking

 Bears and cougars are becoming a more common sight on Washington trails.
 Your dog could potentially run into one off in the distance and then suddenly come running back to you with the bear in tow.
 Your dog may be able to outrun a bear, but I doubt you’d be able to!
 Or a cougar!
 Avoid the heart attack and keep them safely on leash when hiking.

-They Could encounter someone with a gun
+They could encounter someone with a gun

 While many gun owners are responsible and have nerves of steel, not all do.
 As a husky and malamute lover, this one hits close to home.
 Huskies and malamutes have been mistaken by hunters in the past and killed by startled hunters.